Netherlands–Suriname relations: Post Independence

 Soon after Suriname obtained its independence, most Europeans returned to the Netherlands.
 Around 300,000 Surinamese also decided to move to Europe and take Dutch citizenship.
 In February 1980 Dési Bouterse, head of the Surinamese military, staged a violent coup d'état against Prime Minister Henck Arron and Bouterse became de facto military leader of the nation.
 In December 1982, 15 prominent young men, most of them journalists and lawyers, criticized the military dictatorship of Bouterse.
 These 15 men were rounded up and taken to Fort Zeelandia (the then headquarters of Bouterse) where they were tortured and killed.
 The incident became known as the "December murders".
 As a result of the murders, the Netherlands froze all development aid to Suriname.

 From 1986 to 1992, Suriname was embattled in a civil war known as the Surinamese Interior War against mainly Maroon fighters.
-In 1986, the Netherlands planned an invasion of Suriname to remove Bouterse from power, however, it was called off at the last minute.
+In 1986, the Netherlands planned an invasion of Suriname to remove Bouterse from power, which was called off at the last minute.
 In 1999, Bouterse was convicted in absentia by a court in the Netherlands to 11 years imprisonment for drug trafficking.
 In 2007, Bouterse was charged for the December murders.
 In 2010, Bouterse became President of Suriname and therefore immune to prosecution.
 Since his return to power, the Netherlands has had limited contact with the Surinamese government and has stated that Bouterse is not welcome in the Netherlands.
 In 2013, the Netherlands called for the arrest of Bouterse in South Africa where he was attending the funeral of Nelson Mandela.

 After the 2020 Surinamese general election and the appointment of Chan Santokhi as president, both Suriname and the Netherlands expressed the desire to restore diplomatic relations and to reappoint ambassadors.
 Santokhi stressed that the current financial crisis will lead to a re-evaluation of the existing diplomatic missions.
 In August 2020, Minister of Foreign Affairs Albert Ramdin was the first Surinamese member of government in ten years to pay an official visit to the Netherlands.